Flights to Seoul, South Korea

 South Korea's capital city is known for its energy and excitement, along with a well-developed sense of fun.
 There's history and nature to discover too, so you can count on an amazing holiday and a wonderful mash-up of memories.

 A quick guide to Seoul attractions and sightseeing

 Seoul has a character that's all its own.
 It's slick and sophisticated, driven by a thriving technology sector and a passion for digital gadgets.
 It's also full of history and stories, with temples, palaces and prisons that promise extraordinary cultural sightseeing.
 And it has a massive sense of fun that you can hear in the music and see in the fashion.
-There's never a dull moment in 'Seoul Special City', as it's known to in the administrative circles of Korean government.
+There's never a dull moment in 'Seoul Special City'.

 Right outside of Gangnam Station Exit 5 is an Instagram-worthy tribute to Gangnam Style.
 You can get on stage and record yourself dancing while the music continuously loops.

 While there are numerous opportunities for guided tours around Seoul, you can easily find your own way around the city's top sights using an unlimited attractions pass to get discounts.

 The Seoul subway and bus systems are efficient, easy to use and clean.
 Get a Seoul CityPass and you'll be able to use the subway or bus up to 20 times a day, regardless of distance.
 Another option is a T-money Card, which gives you a discount of about 10% on the regular fare.
 You can also Uber around Seoul.

 One of the most popular things to do in South Korea is a visit to the DMZ (demilitarized zone) that divides the two Koreas.
 There are many tour operators offering this adventure, either as a half or full day ex-Seoul.